vaccine-impact/epi_covid/README.md

-### Risks and benefits of sustaining routine childhood immunisation programmes in Africa during the Covid-19 pandemic
+### Benefit-risk analysis of health benefits of routine childhood immunisation against the excess risk of SARS-CoV-2 infections during the Covid-19 pandemic in Africa